f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/03-Message.md

   validateMessage :: Msg msg -> Validation [MessageSemanticError] ()
 ~~~

-We're using the applicative functor [`Data.Validation.Validation`](https://hackage.haskell.org/package/validation-1.1/docs/Data-Validation.html#t:Validation) to perform valdiation because it is capable of reporting all errors at once, rather than the first that occurs as in the case with something like `Either`.
+We're using the applicative functor [`Data.Validation.Validation`](https://hackage.haskell.org/package/validation-1.1/docs/Data-Validation.html#t:Validation) to perform validation because it is capable of reporting all errors at once, rather than the first that occurs as in the case with something like `Either`.

 Here's what the `isAuthor` check looks like, that was described above: